Agios Georgios Hill, Nicosia

 Agios Georgios Hill is an archaeological site in Nicosia, Cyprus.
 The site is rich and complex, spanning almost the entire history of Nicosia from the Chalcolithic through the Byzantine and Lusignan periods.
+Presumably, this is the site of the ancient kingdom of Ledra, the Ledra City Archeological Museum is adjacent.
 The surveyed archaeological area is about 650 m2, the whole area measuring 49500 m2.
 The hill is adjacent to the Ministry of Interior (Cyprus) and the Ministry of Finance.
 A small chapel of St George the Healer (Άγιος Γεώργιος Θεραπευτής) stands on the eastern edge of the excavated area.

 Discovery and excavation

 Excavation in the north part of the archaeological site started fortuitously in 1996 as a rescue operation after the old building of the Pancyprian Public Servants' Trade Union was demolished to make way for the construction of the House of Representatives.
 The trade union acronym (PA.SY.D.Y) is often used in the listing of the site.
 Campaigns of excavation have continued on a regular basis since the discovery.
 The technique used over much of the site was the Wheeler–Kenyon method of Mortimer Wheeler, with each excavated square measuring 4×4 m.